PredictiveEcology/fpCompare/cran-comments.md

 ## Maintenance release

-This version drops support for R 3.3, fixes URLs, and updates the maintainer's email address.
+This version drops support for R 3.4.

 ## Test environments